School and academic-related travel can be productive, safe and enjoyable if you are well-prepared, so planning is well

-If you are travelling outside of Quebec for more than 24 hours on Concordia business (work/study), you are required to register your trip with Concordia’s Security Department.
+If you are travelling outside of Canada on university business (work/study), you are encouraged to register your trip with Concordia’s Security Department.
 This follows the Policy on Travel Outside of Quebec (VPS-53).

-The university’s Travel Registry allows Concordia to identify where students and employees are when travelling outside of Quebec, and provide emergency assistance, if required.
+The university’s International Travel Registry allows Concordia to identify where students and employees are when travelling, and provide emergency assistance, if required.

 To submit your travel information: